USEPA/CMAQ/DOCS/Release_Notes/inline_phot_diagnostic_and_OMI.md

-# Updates to the inline photolysis diagnostics and OMI data files.
+# Updates to the inline photolysis diagnostics and OMI data files

-**Author/P.O.C.:**, [William T. Hutzell](mailto:hutzell.bill@epa.gov), Computational Exposure Division, U.S. EPA
+[William T. Hutzell](mailto:hutzell.bill@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description

-Changes were made to the in-line photolysis module to accomplish below goals
+Changes were made to the inline photolysis module to:

 1. Update the OMI total ozone column data file and its interpolation method.
 * Supplement the data file cover to Jan 10, 2018